-- Gap A4: Avionics and Subsystems (11/22/2021) - Gap A16: Mitigation Systems for Various Hazards to UAS (11/30/2021) - Gap A18: Maintenance and Inspection (M&I) of UAS (6/10/2021) - Gap A19: Enterprise Operations: Levels of Automation/ Autonomy and Artificial Intelligence (AI) (11/12/2021)
+- Gap A4: Avionics and Subsystems (12/05/2022) - Gap A16: Mitigation Systems for Various Hazards to UAS (12/05/2022) - Gap A18: Maintenance and Inspection (M&I) of UAS (6/10/2021) - Gap A19: Enterprise Operations: Levels of Automation/ Autonomy and Artificial Intelligence (AI) (12/05/2022)

-- Gap A13: Electrical Systems (6/22/2021) - Gap A14: Power Sources and Propulsion Systems (11/28/2021) - Gap A15: Noise, Emissions, and Fuel Venting (11/29/2021) - Gap A17: Parachute or Drag Chute as a Hazard Mitigation System in UAS Operations over People (OOP) (3/23/2021)
+- Gap A13: Electrical Systems (12/05/2022) - Gap A14: Power Sources and Propulsion Systems (12/05/2022) - Gap A15: Noise, Emissions, and Fuel Venting (12/05/2022) - Gap A17: Parachute or Drag Chute as a Hazard Mitigation System in UAS Operations over People (OOP) (12/05/2022)

-- Gap A11: Flight Data and Voice Recorders for UAS (6/10/2021) - New Gap A21: Blockchain for UAS (11/22/2021)
+- Cap A11: Flight Data and Voice Recorders for UAS (5/17/2022) New Cap A21: Blockchain for UAS (5/17/2022)

 Gap A1: UAS Design and Construction (D&C) Standards.
 There are numerous standards applicable to the D&C of manned aircraft which are scalable in application to UASCS.
 However, these standards fail to address the critical and novel aspects essential to the safety of unmanned operations (i.e., DAA, software, BVLOS, C2 link, CS, Highly Integrated System, etc.).
 Lacking any regulatory certifications/publications/guidance (type certificate (TC)/ supplemental type certificate (STC)/Technical Standard Order (TSO)/AC), manufacturers and/or operators require applicable industry standards capable of establishing an acceptable baseline of D&C for these safety-critical fight operation elements such as CS to support current regulatory flight operations and those authorized by waiver and or grants of exemption.
-Since the CS is one of the most critical parts and functions of the UAS needed to command and control UA remotely, the standards applicable to traditional manned aviation's airborne electronics (software, hardware, integration spectrum, etc.) may need to be considered for the UAS as well either in the same manner and level or higher than that of the manned aviation aircraft to provide the acceptable level of safety.
+Since the CS is one of the most critical parts and functions of the UAS needed to command and control UA remotely, the standards applicable to traditional manned aviation's airborne electronics (software, hardware, integration) spectrum, etc.) may need to be considered for the UAS as well either in the same manner and level or higher than that of the manned aviation aircraft to provide the acceptable level of safety.
 Some industry standards such as RTCA DO-278 may be applicable to the software aspects of the CS.
 However, there are currently no known industry standards that support the D&C of UAS CS, other than ASTM F3002-14a for sUAS under Part 107 and SAE AS6512, which addresses all unmanned systems whose means of conveyance includes air, water, and ground.
 The AS6512 UxS Control Segment Architecture is concerned with control station software but not the control station software external environment, which including information access, communications, and human-computer interfaces.
-ASTM WK62670, New Specification for Large UAS Design and Construction. addresses requirements for Control Station (CS) of varying size, complexities and functions
+ASTM F3563-22, Specification for Design and Construction of Large Fixed Wing Unmanned Aircraft Systems, addresses requirements for Control Station (CS) of varying size, complexities and functions.